-We recently sat down with Vintage Trouble's dummer, Richard Danielson, (pictured to the left with his signature mustache) to learn more about the band.
+We recently sat down with Vintage Trouble's dummer, Richard Danielson, to learn more about the band.
 Check them out live in concert at The Northern Lights Theater Saturday, September 21 at 10 p.m.

 How would you define Vintage Trouble's sound?
 What can people expect at the show?